How Productboard scales transparency across their global team with RewatchCourtney Chuang

 At Productboard, meetings are critical for keeping teammates aligned, sharing knowledge, and building a common understanding of where the company is headed.
 But as the team has grown, so has the burden on meeting organizers to distribute that information.

-For Ruzicka, the first magic moment of using Rewatch was having that overhead disappear.
+For Tomas, the first magic moment of using Rewatch was having that overhead disappear.
 No more random links he’d have to remember to post or go back and look for.
 With every video in one place and automatically transcribed, his teammates could find what they needed right away and on their own in Rewatch.

 “Rewatch makes our videos discoverable, searchable, and accessible to the whole team, all without any additional work from us.”

-“Now instead of recordings being a hassle to manage, everything gets done automatically,” says Ruzicka.
+“Now instead of recordings being a hassle to manage, everything gets done automatically,” says Tomas.
 “I sync my meetings to Rewatch, they automatically get uploaded, and then teammates can find, watch, and get the insights they need from the recordings – without having to ask me.”

 Sharing context with teammates is easier than ever